-Erosion control, soil fertility protection and recuperation of degraded surfaces
+Erosion control, soil fertility protection and recuperation of degraded surfaces, adaptation to climate change

-Title: Erosion control, soil fertility protection and recuperation of degraded surfaces
+Title: Erosion control, soil fertility protection and recuperation of degraded surfaces, adaptation to climate change

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)